-Accounts receivable and other assets at September 30, 2014 included \$0.2 million in capital assets which were placed in use at the end of September 2014.
-Depreciation on the capital assets will commence in October 2014.
+Accounts receivable and other assets at December 31, 2014 included \$0.2 million in capital assets which were placed in use at the end of September 2014.
+Depreciation expense for the capital assets was nominal for the three months and year ended December 31, 2014.